-- (1) A description of the activities you have undertaken to remove barriers to affordable housing in the community in which your proposed project will be located.
-In this description include how you have supported state and local efforts to streamline processes and procedures, eliminate redundant requirements, statutes, regulations, and codes which impede the availability of affordable housing.
-Completion of Exhibit 8(m), Questionnaire for HUD's Initiative on Removal of Regulatory Barriers, will assist you in completing your response to this Exhibit. - c.
+- c.
 Part III-The Need for Supportive Housing for the Target Population, Site Control and/or Identification of Site and Suitability of Site, Adequacy of the Provision of Supportive Services and of the Proposed Project - (1) Exhibit 4-Need and Project Information - (a) Evidence of need for supportive housing.
 Include a description of the proposed population and evidence demonstrating sustained effective demand for supportive housing for the proposed population in the market area to be served, taking into consideration the occupancy and vacancy conditions in existing comparable subsidized housing for persons with disabilities, state or local needs assessments of persons with disabilities in the area, the types of supportive services arrangements currently available in the area, and the use of such services as evidenced by data from local social service agencies.
-Also, a description of how information in the community's or (where applicable) the State's Consolidated Plan, Analysis of Impediments to Fair Housing Choice (AI) or other planning document that analyzes fair housing issues was used in documenting the need for the project.

-(b) A description of how the proposed project will benefit the target population and the community in which it will be located.

-(c) Description of the project. (i) Narrative description of the building(s) including the number and type of structure(s), number of units with bedroom distribution if independent living units including dwelling units in multifamily housing developments, condominiums and cooperatives, number of bedrooms if group home, number of residents with disabilities, and any resident manager per structure; identification of all commercial and community spaces, amenities or features planned for the housing and a description of how the spaces, amenities, or features will be used, and the extent to which they are necessary to accommodate the needs of the proposed residents.
+Also, a description of how information in the community's or (where applicable) the State's Consolidated Plan, Analysis of Impediments to Fair Housing Choice (AI) or other planning document that analyzes fair housing issues was used in documenting the need for the project. - (b) A description of how the proposed project will benefit the target population and the community in which it will be located - (c) Description of the project. (i) Narrative description of the building(s) including the number and type of structure(s), number of units with bedroom distribution if independent living units including dwelling units in multifamily housing developments, condominiums and cooperatives, number of bedrooms if group home, number of residents with disabilities, and any resident manager per structure; identification of all commercial and community spaces, amenities or features planned for the housing and a description of how the spaces, amenities, or features will be used, and the extent to which they are necessary to accommodate the needs of the proposed residents.
 A narrative description of the building design (both interior and exterior), including any special design features, as well as any features that incorporate visitability standards and universal design.
 Also include a description of how the design of the proposed project will facilitate the integration of the residents into the surrounding community and promote the ability of the residents to live as independently as possible.

-Note: If the community spaces, amenities, or features do not comply with the project design and cost standards of 24 CFR 891.120(a) and (c), and the special project standards of 24 CFR 891.310(a), you must demonstrate your ability and willingness to contribute both the incremental development cost and continuing operating cost associated with the community spaces, amenities, or features.
+Note: If the community spaces, amenities, or features do not comply with the project design and cost standards of 24 CFR 891.120 (a) and (c), and the special project standards of 24 CFR 891.310 (a), you must demonstrate your ability and willingness to contribute both the incremental development cost and continuing operating cost associated with the community spaces, amenities, or features;

-(ii) Describe whether and how the project will promote energy efficiency, including any plans to incorporate energy efficiency features in the operation of the project through the use of Energy Star labeled products and appliances and, if applicable, innovative construction or rehabilitation methods or technologies to be used that will promote efficient construction.
+(ii) Describe whether and how the project will promote energy efficiency (in accordance with the requirements set forth in Section III.C.3.k. of this program NOFA), including any plans to incorporate energy efficiency features in the operation of the project through the use of Energy Star labeled products and appliances and, if applicable, innovative construction or rehabilitation methods or technologies to be used that will promote efficient construction.